alex-tan/loadable/README.md

         Sub.none

     -- This is what sets a Loadable element apart from a -- normal Browser.element.
-You can joinhowever many -- Tasks you want together to return your starting -- (Model, Msg) when the page loads.
+You can join however many -- Tasks you want together to return your starting -- (Model, Msg) when the page loads.
 In the
     -- meantime, the `loadingView` you specify will